iynaix/dotfiles/README.md

 - Flexible NixOS config via feature flags
 - sops-nix for managing secrets
 - Hyprland / niri with noctalia shell
-- Dynamic colorschemes using wallust (pywal, but maintained)
+- Dynamic colorschemes with noctalia shell

 ## How to Install
 Run the following commands from a terminal on a NixOS live iso / from a tty on the minimal iso.